 I did some food shopping in Woolworths, and then drove home.
 Luckily there was space in our usual spot in our regular parking lot under the shelter shed/

 There was a note under the door from Whitsunday Terraces reception, signed by resort managers Tim and Wendy.
-They complain about the volume of packages and general mail being received and not collected.
+They complain about the volume of packages and general mail being received, and not collected.
 I suspect this has increased now there is no Airlie Beach post office.
 Reception would not accept packages larger than an A4 envelope.
 Not sure how they intend to stop delivery drivers from being lazy.
 We always use the correct address, and some delivery drivers always ignore it.
 Residents have to register with reception (we were trying to reach Birdsville at the time this notice came out, but neighbour Michael kindly put our names down).
 Mail will only be held one week before being returned to sender.
 No wonder Jim sent me email asking which concentration camp the managers previously ran.
-Not that either of us encourage mail sent here.
+Not that either of us encourage mail sent here, since the post office will not deliver.

 The Boathouse apartments at Port of Airlie are still being constructed, something about which I had once had doubts.
 There were a whole heap of cars parked down there, so construction must have gone back to being full on.
 Either there is more parking planned, or they are making more shopping space.
 A lot more earth has been spread over the former muddy areas.
 I am beginning to hope that landscaping may commence this year.
 There is a barge with a pile driving crane, and some new pilings have been driven in the soft mud of the marina.
 Michael said he had not heard pile driving, but he also said he was away in Brisbane for the past few weeks.

-Down the twelve flights of stairs to the main street.
+Down the twelve flights of stairs at the Whitsunday Terraces to the main street of Airlie Beach.
 I was able to collect my prescription tablets from the chemist.
 It is too early to get a haircut, and next time I am home will be too late.
 Got some bubbles and white wine in case I had party visitors on Saturday.
 The number of closed shops has increased.
 The newsagent site is now empty, with all the fittings removed.
 Hogs Breath, with new owners, have their bar right near the front of the entry now.
 Only saw one customer there however.
 Several other shops nearby remain empty.
 Internet cafe numbers seem to be on the increase again, for the benefit of backpackers.
 Not a sign of upmarket visitors, to my mind.

-During the afternoon I caught up with some cleaning, and read the remains of the March Analog.
+During the afternoon I caught up with some cleaning at the Whitsunday Terraces, and read the remains of the March Analog.
 I also watched Howard Hanks black and white version of The Thing

 , based on John W Campbell's classic SF short story Who Goes There